aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/managing-ranges/set-border/_index.md

 1. Create a workbook.
 2. Add data to cells in the first worksheet.
 3. Create a [**Range**](https://reference.aspose.com/cells/javascript-cpp/range).
-4. Set inner border of the range.
+4. Set the inner border of the range.
-5. Set outer border of the range.
+5. Set the outer border of the range.

 ```html
 <!DOCTYPE html>